onlypuppy7/LegacyShell/README.md

 # Installation Instructions

+### Forewarning:

+> [!CAUTION]
+> LegacyShell is currently in active development and may not be ready for production use.
+Tables in databases may appear or disappear between updates and configs can require manually updating.

 ## Prerequisites:
 - Nodejs (bun or other replacements might work but are not supported)
   - These are some versions that have been used during development: